Visanthe Shiancoe

-Visanthe O. Shiancoe (/vɪˈsɑːnθ ˈʃæŋkoʊ/; born June 18, 1980) is a Liberian-American former professional football player who was a tight end in the National Football League (NFL).
+Visanthe Shiancoe (/vɪˈsɑːnθ ˈʃæŋkoʊ/; born June 18, 1980) is an British-American former professional football player who was a tight end in the National Football League (NFL).
 After playing college football for the Morgan State Bears, he was selected by the New York Giants in the third round of the 2003 NFL draft.
 He played for the Giants for four seasons from 2003 to 2006 and the Minnesota Vikings for five seasons from 2007 to 2011.
 He played for the New England Patriots in 2012 and the Tennessee Titans in 2013.

 Early life

 Shiancoe was born in Birmingham, England to a Liberian mother and a Ghanaian father.
 As an infant, he emigrated to the United States with his mother, settling in Silver Spring, Maryland.

 Shiancoe played high school football for Montgomery Blair High School in Silver Spring.
 He attended Morgan State University in Baltimore, Maryland where he transformed himself from a 190-pound freshman to a 250-pound senior tight end.